 Increasing ITA fluency through the use of "Noticing Portfolios"

 International Teaching Assistants struggle to comprehend the fast-paced, idiomatic English of undergraduates.
-This poster will review a student portfolio project for increasing learner listening skills by collecting and reflecting on samples of unscripted speech, offering tools and examples for participants to design similar tasks.
+This poster reviewed a student portfolio project for increasing learner listening skills by collecting and reflecting on samples of unscripted speech, offering tools and examples for participants to design similar tasks.

 Providing Culturally Relevant Advising Experiences: What Arab Students Expect

-The presentation will discuss a mixed methods study assessing the perceptions of the advising relationship from the viewpoint of Gulf Arab IEP students and IEP advisors.
-This research looks at the relationship between advising practices and satisfaction of Gulf Arab students in higher education.
+The presentation discussed a mixed methods study assessing the perceptions of the advising relationship from the viewpoint of Gulf Arab IEP students and IEP advisors.
+This research looked at the relationship between advising practices and satisfaction of Gulf Arab students in higher education.